manuelaguadomtz/pyeer/README.rst

 [1] D. Maltoni et al., Handbook of Fingerprint Recognition, Springer-Verlag London Limited 2009

-[2] Maio D., Maltoni D., Cappelli R., Wayman J.L. and Jain A.K., “FVC2000: Fingerprint verification competition,” IEEE Transactions on Pattern Analysis Machine Intelligence, vol. 24, no. 3, pp. 402–412, 2002
+[2] Maio D., Maltoni D., Cappelli R., Wayman J.L. and Jain A.K., "FVC2000: Fingerprint verification competition,"" IEEE Transactions on Pattern Analysis Machine Intelligence, vol. 24, no. 3, pp. 402–412, 2002

 [3] Hernandez-Palancar, J., Munoz-Briseno, A., & Gago-Alonso, A. (2014).
-Using a triangular matching approach for latent fingerprint and palmprint identifica- tion.
+Using a triangular matching approach for latent fingerprint and palmprint identification.
 International Journal of Pattern Recognition and Artificial Intelligence, 28, 1460004.